Selvyn-Baskaran/BilbaoGuilds/realtime-game/READMEDADDY.txt

-create a system admin portal to post challenge, manage points, users,  etc✅ event calendar✅ mobile compatability create a shop where users can buy avataror, inons etc with xp points to be cool be able to see how many people are online ✅ contact us / suggestion page help page
+create a system admin portal to post challenge, manage points, users,  etc✅ event calendar✅ mobile compatability be able to see how many people are online ✅ contact us / suggestion page help page